gokhanercan/gen-atomic/README.md

 ## To Datasets

 Currently, datasets are version controlled.
 Please, send a pull request for now (see 'src/data folder).
-We are planning to use a ata versioning system for this.
+We are planning to use a data versioning system for this.